BlindRusty/ncp_policy_client_app/README.md

 Launch the MCP Client to discover and connect to a verifiable MCP server:

-        python enforce_nanda.py [https://optional-mcp-server]
+        python enforce_nanda.py

-- **Without argument**: Discovers an endpoint via NCP policy.
+Discovers an endpoint via NCP policy.
-- **With URL**: Overrides discovery and connects directly to the provided MCP server.

 On startup, you will see policy directory prints, trust-verification messages, and a list of available tools.
 Then enter your queries:

-        Query: Find me a vegan pasta recipe ...response with recipe and nutritional facts...
+        Query: What is the nutritional value of banana?
+        ...response with nutritional facts from tools for this mcp server...
         Query: bye